 Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-Liposuction is the most common plastic surgery in the United States.
-In a nutshell, it breaks up and removes fatty tissues and cells from under your skin.
-The fat is physically removed or “suctioned” from the body.
-It is a one-time procedure that permanently removes the fat.
+Liposuction is one of the most common plastic surgeries in the United States.
+It is used to break up and remove fatty cells from under the skin.
+The fat is permanently removed or “suctioned” from the body in a one-time procedure.

 Without going into too much detail, it helps to look at the history of the liposuction procedure.
 It was first developed in its initial form in the late 1960s in Italy, where a gynecologist invented a hollow surgical instrument to “vacuum” fatty acid from a patient’s body without the risk of damaging blood vessels.
 The game changer came when a pair of French physicians added the injection of saline fluid to the procedure.
 This “wetting” technique substantially decreased the common adverse effect of bleeding and bruising, reduced the risk of injury, and made suctioning off the fat much easier.

 This traditional or common liposuction is sometimes referred to as “suction-assisted liposuction” or “suction-assisted lipectomy” to differentiate it from other, non-suction forms of liposuction that we will get to in a minute.

 Dry liposuction is seldom used today as there is a higher risk of complications, bruising, and bleeding during and post-operation.
 No fluid is injected prior to fat removal.
 (NuBody Concepts does not utilize dry liposuction for fat removal.)

 If you add lidocaine (local anesthesia) and epinephrine (a vessel-constrictor) to the above mentioned saline solution to relieve discomfort and better constrict the blood vessels, you have the “tumescent” liposuction practiced by most plastic surgeons today.
 Tumescent is one of the most popular liposuction techniques.